How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 When the interviewer asks a question, do not look at the copilot immediately.
 Look at the interviewer’s face for 2-3 seconds first — as if you’re processing the question (because you are).
 Then drop your gaze briefly to the copilot, absorb the structure of the suggestion, then bring your gaze back up to the interviewer before you start answering.

-Reading directly off the screen is the most common detection signal.
+Reading directly off notes is the most common delivery mistake.
 It produces:

 • Eyes that visibly track left-to-right or up-and-down